lext/zncc/README.md

 You can choose the following options:

 * Compile and run pure C implementation: `make c runc`
-* Compile and run OpenCL implementation on GPU: `make cl runclgpu`
+* Compile and run OpenCL implementation on GPU: `make cl runcl`
-* Compile and run OpenCL implementation on CPU: `make cl runclcpu`
+* Compile and run OpenCL implementation on CPU: `make cl runcl`

 You can also just run already compiled version by removing first argument of the commands given above.
 If you want to compile all, just type `make all` and the you can use `make runc` etc.

+In case if you want to play with the parameters of the programs, their description is given below.

+## Parameters

+* C verison (zncc) takes two parameters: `Left_Image Right_Image`
+* OpenCL C version (zncc_ocl) takes six parameters: `Left_Image Right_Image wg_size0 wg_size1 global_size0 global_size1`.